1989 Major League Baseball All-Star Game

 The 1989 Major League Baseball All-Star Game was the 60th playing of the midsummer classic between the all-stars of the American League (AL) and National League (NL), the two leagues comprising Major League Baseball.
 The game was held on July 11, 1989, at Anaheim Stadium in Anaheim, California, the home of the California Angels of the American League.
 The game is noted for being the first in All-Star Game history to include the designated hitter.
-The game resulted in the American League defeating the National League 5-3.
+The game resulted in the American League defeating the National League 5–3.
 The game is remembered for Bo Jackson's monstrous lead-off home run to center field.
 Jackson was named the game's MVP.
 The game also featured former U.S. President and former baseball announcer Ronald Reagan sharing the NBC broadcast booth with Vin Scully for the first inning.

 The pregame ceremonies featured Disney characters joining this year's players in sprinting onto the field for the introduction of the starting lineups.
 Mike Schmidt of the Philadelphia Phillies, who had retired on May 29, was still elected by the fans as the starting third baseman for the NL All-Star team.
 Schmidt decided not to play, but he did participate in the game's opening ceremony in uniform.
+Oakland Athletics slugger Jose Canseco, the reigning American League Most Valuable Player was voted by the fans as one of the starting outfielders despite not playing a single game on the first half of the season due to injury.
+His place in the roster was taken by Ruben Sierra.
 Doc Severinsen later led The Tonight Show Band in the playing of the Canadian and U.S. national anthems.
 Severinsen and The Tonight Show Band's performance of the U.S. National Anthem was the last non-vocal performance of the Anthem at the All-Star Game to date.
 The ceremonial first pitch was thrown by longtime Angels coach Jimmie Reese.

 This was the second All-Star Game to be played in Anaheim, which last hosted the Midsummer Classic in 1967.
 It would return to the by-now renovated and renamed Angel Stadium of Anaheim in 2010.